NUMSC-CoreFacility/sharedLabSpace/picoGreenAssaydsDNA.md

 1.1*(50uL diluted picoGreen XXX x Number of samples + (300uL x Number of plates))/200 = Volume 20X TE

-* Mutiple this value by 199 to calculat the volume of 1X TE to add.
+* Mutiple this value by 199 to calculate the volume of 1X TE to add.

 ### Step 2 - Creating Dilution stocks for standards